al3xdagr8/APT-Update-Script/README.md

-# Kali-Linux-Updater
+# APT-Update-Script

 ## Description
-Kali-Linux-Updater is a Bash script that simplifies the process of keeping your Kali Linux system up-to-date.
+APT-Update-Script is a Bash script that simplifies the process of keeping Debian-based Linux systems up-to-date.
 It automates the update of package lists and the upgrade of installed packages, and it checks if a system reboot is required after updates.

 ## Usage
 To use this script, follow these steps: